KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Melina shrugged as she took the headset form Jo.
 "Helps to have an enchanting subject."

 Jo smiled and looked across the room at Dancia who looked as if she had released a shark into a tank of minnows.
-Dancia turned away, talking to Joshua and Jo handed Melina her headset.
+Dancia turned away, talking to Joshua and Jo handed Melina back her headset.
 "Here you go, just slide your phone into there when we're ready to go."

 Melina took the device and thanked Jo as she moved away, holding her look until Jo turned to face the table.
 "Okay folks.
 I need you to go to this url and download the client app to play.
 If you have an iPhone, chose the Apple logo, if you have Android, click on the green robot.
 Jayzero.org"